auryn31/blog/content/posts/ivy-lee-e-ink-with-notion.md

   }'
 ```

 For more detailed questions, you can read more [here](https://developers.notion.com/reference/post-database-query).
-The only important thing to know is that in Notion everything is actually a page.
-So even database entries are basically just pages with parameters.
+The only important thing to know is that in Notion everything is a page.
+So even database entries are just pages with parameters.

 ## ESP32 Code